QUESTIONS ABOUT FUNDING

 Is there a tentative schedule for construction?

-If federal grants and traditional funding can be made available to fill the gap between the project’s costs and the financial capacity of the toll revenue, then construction could begin in late 2021 and a new bridge could be open to traffic as soon as 2025.
+Construction may begin if federal grants and traditional funding can be made available to fill the gap between the project’s costs and the financial capacity of the toll revenue.